rkruegs123/jax-dna/README.md

 ## Misc.
 Notes

+August 8, 2023
+- why is the reference state generation so slow for DiffTRE?
+Need to benchmark this a bit, progress bar, the whole thing...
+- then, would be really cool to try it on persistence length
+- but also need to read the rest o fth epaper.
+"Effective sample size" isn't exactly working as expected... loss doesn't decrease as monotonically as expected...
+- also need to do a lot more logging...

 August 4, 2023
 - Some things to add:
   - Slower diffusion for stable gradients.
 Find some middle ground between fast and slow